gradle/gradle/design-docs/configuration-model-open-questions.md

 mixed together and the properties made available for mutation by other rules.
 The properties of the definition view essentially form the constructor parameters of the object.

+There would still be static types that represent certain capabilities, and these would be available for use in rules.

 ### Option 4 - Combined

 Both static types and property values can be used to determine facts about the component.